maitag/peote-proxy/README.md

 On Linux everything should run out of the box (`apt install perl5 libpoe-perl && cpan Protocol::WebSocket`), for Windows i recommend to use [strawberryperl](http://strawberryperl.com/).

-Adjust the peoteproxy.conf file and start it with `perl peoteproxy.pl`!
+Adjust the peote-proxy.conf file and start it with `perl peote-proxy.pl`!

 ### Perlmodule dependencies